Recent Legal Update

 Conclusion

 In North Carolina, a beneficiary’s refusal to cooperate does not, by itself, allow trust administration to be delayed for years.
-When the delay is tied to trustee control of trust property or trust accounts, a qualified beneficiary can ask the Clerk of Superior Court for orders that compel administration, require an accounting, restrict improper use of trust assets, and—if needed—remove and replace the trustee.
+When the delay is tied to trustee control of trust property or trust accounts, a qualified beneficiary can ask the Clerk of Superior Court for orders that compel administration, require trust information and reporting, restrict improper use of trust assets, and—if needed—remove and replace the trustee.
 The practical next step is to file a trust petition with the Clerk of Superior Court promptly to preserve assets and set enforceable deadlines.

 Talk to a Probate Attorney